SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The point (0, 0) would match ``case (0, 0)`` first,
 and so all other matching cases would be ignored.

+..
+TODO: The type of a tuple can be used in a case statement to check for different types: var x: Any = (1, 2) switch x {
+   case is (Int, Int):

 Where
 _____